2016 World Series: Game 7

-The Cubs squandered a scoring chance in the top of the 9th.
+The Cubs squandered a scoring chance in the top of the 9th with Allen still on the mound.
 Ross led off with a walk and Jason Heyward grounded into a fielder's choice to take pinch runner Chris Coghlan off the bases.
-Heyward stole second and advanced to third on a throw to second by Yan Gomes that got away from Kipnis.
-At this point Cleveland's Terry Francona made a defensive change in left, replacing Coco Crisp by inserting Michael Martinez in right and moving Guyer to left; this was eventually to backfire for the Indians.
-Javier Baez attempted a squeeze bunt with two strikes--another decision by Maddon which drew criticism--and fouled it off for the second out.
+Bryan Shaw relieved Allen, and during Javier Baez's at bat, Heyward stole second and advanced to third when Gomes's throw got away from Kipnis and went into the outfield for an error.
+At this point, Cleveland's Terry Francona made a defensive substitution: Coco Crisp was replaced by inserting Michael Martinez in right and moving Guyer to left.
+This decision would eventually backfire for the Indians.
+Shaw retired Baez on a failed squeeze bunt with two strikes—another decision by Maddon which drew criticism—and fouled it off for the second out.
 Dexter Fowler would eventually ground out on a spectacular game-saving play by shortstop Francisco Lindor to end the top of the ninth.
-To the shock of many observers, Aroldis Chapman was asked by Maddon to return to the mound for the bottom of the ninth, but promptly retired the Indians in order, facing Carlos Santana, Jason Kipnis, and Francisco Lindor.
+To the shock of many observers, Aroldis Chapman was asked by Maddon to return to the mound for the bottom of the ninth.
+Despite his exhaustion, he promptly retired the Indians in order, facing Carlos Santana, Jason Kipnis, and Francisco Lindor.

 With the game tied 6–6 after nine innings, a sudden cloudburst resulted in a 17-minute rain delay.
 During the delay, Cubs right fielder Heyward called his teammates into a weight room behind Chicago's dugout and told them, "We're the best team in baseball ... for a reason...
 Stick together and we're going to win this game."
 After the game, many of Heyward's teammates credited him with renewing their spirits.

-When play resumed in the top of the tenth, Kyle Schwarber promptly led off with a single off of Indians pitcher Bryan Shaw.
-Here Maddon made a good move, replacing Schwarber with pinch-runner Albert Almora.
+When play resumed in the top of the tenth, Kyle Schwarber promptly led off with a single off Indians pitcher Shaw, who was not relieved during the rain delay.
+Maddon replaced Schwarber with pinch-runner Albert Almora.
 Kris Bryant then hit a deep fly ball to center, and Almora tagged up and advanced to second base in what was called the "savviest baserunning play of the season."
 After an intentional walk to Anthony Rizzo, Ben Zobrist stepped up to the plate.
 Zobrist had been 0-for-4 in the game, but he delivered a clutch RBI double into the left field corner, scoring Almora and breaking the tie, making the score 7–6.
 Zobrist later said, "I was just battling, grinding up there.
 Fortunately, that last one he left over the plate and up to where I could just slap it down the line, and that was all I was trying to do."